milesaturpin/milesaturpin.github.io/about.md

 permalink: /about/
 ---

 I'm a machine learning researcher at [Cohere](https://www.cohere.ai).
 My research interests include generative models, meta-learning, and AI alignment.
+I graduated from Duke in 2020 where I studied Machine Learning and Math.
+In my free time I like playing around with generative art, creating ambient lighting environments, and becoming one with nature.

 ### Publications & Preprints

 **A machine learning toolkit for genetic engineering attribution to facilitate biosecurity**\